iirisarri/PEB_Phylogenomics/README.md

 ## Tree visualization

 Trees are just text files representing relationships with parentheses; did you see that already?
-But it is more practical to plot them as a graph, for which we can use tools such as [iTOL] (https://itol.embl.de) or [FigTree] (https://github.com/rambaut/figtree/releases).
+But it is more practical to plot them as a graph, for which we can use tools such as [iTOL](https://itol.embl.de) or [FigTree](https://github.com/rambaut/figtree/releases).

 Upload your trees to iTOL.
 Trees need to be rooted with an outgroup.
 Click in the branch of *Callorhinchus milii* and the select "Tree Structure/Reroot the tree here".
 Branch support values can be shown under the "Advanced" menu.
 The tree can be modified in many other ways, and finally, a graphical tree can be expoerted.
 Similar options are available in FigTree.